-Typographic styles and conventions Convention Description Represents user interface items such as check boxes, command buttons, didrop-down list values, field names, menu commands, menus, option butto tabs, tooltip labels, tree elements, views, and windows.
+Typographic styles and conventions Convention Description Bold Represents user interface items such as check boxes, command buttons, dialog boxes, drop-down list values, field names, menu commands, menus, option buttons, perspectives, tabs, tooltip labels, tree elements, views, and windows.
 Represents keys, such as F9 or CTRL+A. Represents a term the first time it is defined.
 Courier Represents file and directory names, code, system messages, and command-line commands.
 Courier Bold Represents emphasized text in code.
 Select File > Save As Represents a command to perform, such as opening the File menu and selecting Save As.
-Italic Represents any information to be entered in a field.
-Represents documentation titles.
+Italic Represents any information to be entered in a field.Represents documentation titles.